A mortgage for young people 35 years old and under

 - Fixed rate: fee for early repayment.
 In the event of full or partial early repayment, the borrower must compensate the bank.
 This will include:

-- 2% of the principal repaid early when early repayment takes place during the loan's first ten years and,
+2% of the principal repaid early when early repayment takes place during the loan's first ten years and,- 1,5% of the principal repaid early when early repayment takes place after ten years..

 The charge will not, in any case, exceed the amount of the financial loss that the bank may incur based on the fixed rate4.

-My First Home agreement with the Autonomous Community of Madrid
+My First Home Agreement with the Community of Madrid

-If you're from the Autonomous Community of Madrid, take advantage of our agreement with the regional government to buy your first home.
+If you are from the Community of Madrid, take advantage of the benefits of the agreement signed with the Government of this Autonomous Community, which will allow you to purchase your first home.

-- You have lived continuously in the Autonomous Community of Madrid for at least two years.
+- You have lived in the Autonomous Community of Madrid for at least 2 years, continuously and uninterruptedly.

 - Is in the Autonomous Community of Madrid.

-- Will be your main and permanent residence for at least two years from the purchase date.
+- Will be your primary residence for at least two years from the date of purchase.

 We know buying your first home is not an easy decision.
-For this reason and so that you have all the information you need just one click away, you can calculate your mortgage's monthly repayment and associated costs in our simulator.
+That's why, so you have all the information you need just one click away, you can calculate your monthly mortgage repayment and associated costs using our simulator.

 1. Home mortgage loan.
 Lender: Banco Santander, S.A with registered office at Santander, Paseo de Pereda, 9- 12 (39004) – Cantabria Mercantile Registry, Sheet 286, Folio 64, Companies Book 5, entry 1, Corporate tax ID A-39000013.